facundoAlmon/esprc-brain/README.en.md

 This is not just an RC car, it is an open platform for you to experiment, learn and, above all, have a great time!

+Want to see what the car sees?
+This project has a complementary FPV camera module: **[esprc-cam](../esprc-cam/)**, a firmware for the AI-Thinker ESP32-CAM module that streams live video directly to the brain's webapp.

 ## 🎬 Project Gallery

 ### Videos